 Go forth and veganize ALL THE THINGS!

 I have a feeling this vegan condensed cream of chicken soup is going to become your secret weapon for creating the BEST cozy winter food.
-We’ll have some more recipes coming your way soon that will utilize this stuff delicoiusly (like this vegan chik’n and rice casserole or this pot pie casserole *SWOON*), but we cannot wait to hear what you do with it too!
+We’ll have some more recipes coming your way soon that will utilize this stuff.
+For example: vegan chik’n and rice casserole and pot pie casserole *SWOON*), but we cannot wait to hear what you do with it too!

 - To store: Immediately pour the mixture into three 8-oz mason jars and cover with the canning lids.
 Let them cool on the counter completely.
 When cooled, gently press down on the center of your canning lid (it should seal when you do this if it hasn't already) and place in the fridge for future use in all your cozy soups, stews, and casseroles!